 Love in the Boardroom

-How Courageous Leaders Build Strong Successful Organisations
+How Courageous Leaders Build Strong Organisations

 Discover Your ‘LQ’ – the ‘IQ’ of Love at Work